camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 ==================

 ..
 Cameron Comment: For all Quickstarts, we focus on "Keep it Simple".
   So just describe one way to start PyWPS, not 2.
-Ie, describe how to start PyWPS from the launcher, (which you can then go on to say opens up the web page at URL)
+I.e., describe how to start PyWPS from the launcher, (which you can then go on to say opens up the web page at URL)